 By standardizing proximity services in an open sensor data platform, you can track IoT assets and people in motion; determine when any two or more of them are converging or diverging; and act by triggering proximity-aware messages or instructions.

 As the world becomes increasingly networked with nearly everything linked to everything else, production and supplier networks are expected to grow enormously, meaning manufacturers will need to coordinate more global suppliers.
 At the same time, boundaries that now separate individual factories and other facilities will be eliminated as IoT and proximity awareness connect multiple factories and the people who run them.

 But building systems and solutions as vertical silos and operational islands inhibits the ability to gain strategic value from IoT.
 Smart Proximity Awareness based on a scalable and horizontal technology foundation lowers barriers and makes it easier to integrate all of the pieces into a single whole that is easy to operate, expand and maintain.

 Now is the time to consider the IoT business opportunities at hand, set a vision, establish a plan and put Smart Proximity Awareness to work as a strategic differentiator.

 How Sixgill Helps

 Sixgill has built a flexible, scalable and market-proven Smart Proximity Awareness platform.
-The cloud-based proximity technology analyzes vast amounts of location and sensor data, converts it to actionable insights and has already triggered more than 25 million context-sensitive actions for customers.
+The cloud-based proximity technology analyzes vast amounts of sensor and location data, converts it to actionable insights and has already triggered more than 25 million context-sensitive actions for customers.

 Sixgill Sense improves control anywhere an enterprise has mobile resources vital to its business.
 By building on its extensible backbone and using the Sixgill Reach mobile SDK to connect a mobile app to Sixgill Sense, organizations avoid the need for specialized (and expensive) location equipment.